BonsaiDen/JavaScript-Garden/doc/en/types/casting.md

     '' + 10 === '10'; // true

-By prepending a empty string a value can easily be casted to a string.
+By prepending an empty string a value can easily be casted to a string.

 ### Casting to a Number